dfelinto/blender-manual/manual/sequencer/usage.rst

 You cannot load multiple movies at the same time by right-clicking them;
 no movies load if you right click them.
 Right-clicking only works for images.

-.. admonition:: Error: The selected file is not a movie or FFMPEG support not compiled in!
+.. note:: Error: The selected file is not a movie or FFMPEG support not compiled in!
-   :class: note

    means that the file is not a movie that Blender can recognize, or **you selected with the wrong button**.
    You get this error message because you *right* -clicked on a movie file,